What is Embedded Analytics?

 Analytics modules can be developed by your own company or provided by a vendor.
 For embedding analytics in modern applications, it may make more sense to buy or license modules from a company that specializes in this area.
 Software developers can then continue to focus on what they are good at (like making the best accounting program), rather than trying to do everything themselves.

-If you are thinking of using embedded analytics from a vendor, use this checklist to help you make the right decision:
+If you are thinking of using embedded reporting from a vendor, use this checklist to help you make the right decision:

 - Autonomy - Can the BI or analytics module be embedded “as is” in your application?
 Or will it need additional tools or code to function properly?